warteamx/website/README.md

 Welcome to the official GitHub repository for the **WarTeamX LLC** website! 🚀

 ## 🧑‍💻 About WarTeamX
-WarTeamX is a cutting-edge software lab startup, building innovative solutions in AI, cloud, and full-stack engineering.
+WarTeamX is a cutting-edge software lab, building innovative solutions in AI, cloud, and full-stack engineering.
 Our mission is to empower teams and businesses with modern, scalable, and robust technology.

 ## 🌐 This Repository
 This repo contains the source code for the WarTeamX public webpage.
 Here you'll find: